-- The corporate finance clients and investors who are/may become potential securities' purchasers; - The corporate finance clients and the Firm or its affiliates; - The Firm or its affiliates and investors
+- The issuer clients and investors who are/may become potential securities' purchasers; - The issuer clients and the Firm or its affiliates; or - The Firm or its affiliates and investors.

 Such potential conflicts of interest could impact both the pricing of the offering and the placement of the offering with investors.
-Any potential conflicts of interest must be identified and prevented or managed at the earliest possible opportunity in line with Rothschild & Co's Conflicts of Interest Policy.
+Any potential conflicts of interest must be identified and prevented or managed at the earliest possible opportunity in line with Rothschild & Co Redburn's Conflicts of Interest Policy.